How to Properly Clean and Store Your Plunger

 Step 3: Evaluate if Your Plunger Needs to Be Replaced

 Once a plunger has been put into use, it can begin to deteriorate.
 The rate of deterioration depends heavily on use and the type of cleaning solutions you store it in.
-What's important to look for is visual signs of deterioration.
-Mold growth, breakdown of material, or if when it gets just a little too nasty gives you clear indicators that it is time to get a new one.
+What's important to look for are visual signs of deterioration.
+Mold growth, breakdown of material, and when it gets just a little too nasty provide you clear indicators that it is time to get a new one.

 It's also important to consider its function.
 If it has begun to not work correctly, either because the handle is broken or breaking or because the suction cup cannot seal itself properly due to degradation, then it is time to replace it.
 When it is time to replace, your plunger can be ordered online or found at most local hardware stores.